The epic fantasy adaptation will premiere soon.

 The success of Game of Thrones ushered in an explosion of fantasy series based on novels, spawning everything from the long-running Outlander to Netflix’s The Witcher.
 But that’s only the tip of the iceberg.
 In the next year, two more major fantasy series will be hitting the small screen based on the books that inspired George R.R.
 Martin’s hit series: Lord of the Rings and The Wheel of Time.
-The latter is up first, and at the San Diego Comic-Con panel for The Wheel Of Time, Amazon revealed the release date and other news about it.
+The latter is up first, and at the San Diego Comic-Con panel for The Wheel Of Time, Amazon revealed the release date and other updates about it.

 The first book of author Robert Jordan’s The Wheel of Time series, Eye of the World, was published in 1990.
 The high-fantasy hero’s journey proceeded to run 14 books over the following decades, plus a prequel novel and two standalone spinoffs.
 The story is of the end of an age in a meticulously crafted fantasy world, where a figure known as “The Dragon” rises once again in a cyclical conflict to fight the Dark One and usher in a new world.